pandabytelabs/traeky/README.md

 - Track crypto holdings and transactions
 - Portfolio and gain/loss overview
-- Export a tax PDF
+- Export a PDF report
 - CSV import & export (Traeky-specific schema)
 - End-to-end encrypted backups
 - Local-first: everything runs in the browser, no external API required for basic usage